 I usually use my small food processor because I make my powdered sugar in small quantities.

 First I put 100 to 200 grams (1 to 2 cups) sugar to the bowl.
 Then I pulse granulated sugar at 2-3 seconds intervals for 1-2 minutes until it is in powdery form.

 I don’t rush to open the lid.
-In my first experince, after I come up with powder clouds, I started to wait for 30 seconds or so until the sugar settles.
+In my first experience, after I come up with powder clouds, I started to wait for 30 seconds or so until the sugar settles.

-Finally, I sift it so I am sure that it is totally ground and free of lumps.
+Finally, I sift it so I am sure that it is totally grounded and free of lumps.

 If you don’t use it immediately, you should add 1 tablespoon of cornstarch for 1 cup of sugar so you can avoid clumping.

 - 210 grams (1 cup) granulated sugar

 - 7 grams (1 tablespoon) cornstarch (optional)

 - Put sugar (and cornstarch) in a food processor and mix until it resembles powdered sugar for almost 2 minutes.

 - Sift before using.